vmware-labs/reconciler-runtime/README.md

 The [`Tracker`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/tracker#Tracker) provides a means for one resource to watch another resource for mutations, triggering the reconciliation of the resource defining the reference.

+Resources can either be tracked by name or with a label selector using [`TrackReference`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/tracker#Tracker.TrackReference).

 It's common to work with a resource that is also tracked.
 The [Config.TrackAndGet](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#Config.TrackAndGet) method uses the same signature as client.Get, but additionally tracks the resource.
+Likewise, the [Config.TrackAndList](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#Config.TrackAndList) method uses the same signature as client.List, but additionally tracks resources matching the query.

 In the [Setup](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#SyncReconciler) method, a watch is created that will notify the handler every time a resource of that kind is mutated.
 The [EnqueueTracked](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#EnqueueTracked) helper returns a list of resources that are tracking the given resource, those resources are enqueued for the reconciler.